dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     correct     0.29            0.23      1.00

  The two histograms below show the values for ng1 and ng2 which range from 0 to 1 and how they compare for correct and incorrect answers.
 Ideally, the ngram values for correct answers would skew higher than the ngram values for the incorrect answers.
  This was not very evident and would show up in a histogram as two humps where ngram for incorrect would have low values and ngrams for correct answers would have higher values.
-What we see below is that except for very high values of ng1 and ng2, there is not a very strong corelation with correct answers.
+What we see below is that except for very high values of ng1 and ng2, there is not a very strong correlation with correct answers.
  What we see is some small signs of skew as expected for the 30% correlation.

  ![](https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/data/results/Sag-Ngram-1-Histogram.png?raw=true)